alex-stephens/personal-site/_posts/2020-10-03-demon-haunted-world.md

 ---
 layout: single
-title:  "The Demon Haunted World and COVID"
+title:  "The Demon Haunted World of COVID-19"
 ---

 A couple of months ago, I came across a quote that has been circulating online a fair bit this year.
 The quote comes from the 1995 book *The Demon Haunted World* by the American astrophysicist and science communicator Carl Sagan.
 The quote is as follows: